Mother of the Year

 Eventually Steve sees his way clear to tell her it was he who phoned the social workers.
 Why didn’t he do that in the first place?
 He had plenty of time to do so.
 He could have stopped her rampage.
 But he didn’t.
 He did absolutely nothing.
 Afraid of Becky or Tracy?
 Tracy is my bet.

 So, of course, Becky would be deemed unfit to have custody of a child after that little performance.
 Oh, I just feel so sorry for Becky.
 If she were the “real” mother, and if social services weren’t involved, her actions would be seen as the epitome of motherhood – a mother Grizzly protecting her cub.
-But she’s not, and they are, so instead there’s a lot of tut-tutting and, well, of course he’ll be better off with someone else.
+But she’s not, and they are.
+So instead of Mother of the Year for her, there’s a lot of tut-tutting from them and, well, of course he’ll be better off with someone else.